itsSabbir/itsSabbir/README.md

 ### My Interests

-- 🤖 **Machine Learning & AI**: Exploring how AI can transform healthcare and scientific research.
+- 🤖 **Machine Learning & AI**: Exploring how AI can transform industry, healthcare and scientific research.
-- 💻 **Software Engineering**: Developing robust tools and applications to facilitate research.
+- 💻 **Software Engineering**: Developing robust tools and applications to facilitate research and industry.
 - 📊 **Data Analysis**: Turning complex data sets into actionable insights.

 ### The Journey So Far